top of page

 CERT volunteers must complete an initial 25 hour basic training course.
 The team meets monthly to continue planning and preparing for deployment in the event of an actual disaster.
 Quarterly training and field exercises help the team practice and remain ready.

 New training classes are offered every Spring and Fall.
-Classes typically meet one weekday evening from 6:30 p.m. to 8 p.m. for seven weeks, followed by two Saturday field exercises.
+Classes typically meet one weekday evening from 6 p.m. to 9 p.m. for seven weeks, followed by one half-day Saturday field exercise.
 If you can't attend every class, makeup classes are available.
 Space is limited to 25 participants.

 Basic CERT Training